 In this post, we will discuss the signs educators can watch for to identify homeless students, understand how homelessness impacts learning, review the current legislation, and discuss what educators can do to support students in these situations.

-Winnie O’Leary has spent over 25 years in education, as a classroom teacher, school board member, a family advocate, special education teacher, curriculum writer and currently a National Intervention Specialist for Edmentum.
+Winnie O’Leary has spent over 25 years in education, as a classroom teacher, school board member, a family advocate, special education teacher, curriculum writer and currently a Curriculum Manager for Edmentum.
 Her experiences have allowed her to work with districts all over the country where she finds something new and exciting every day.

 All Posts by Winnie O'Leary

 The 30-60-90-day approach is a framework that helps in creating order and setting out a path to accomplishing such realistic goals.
 The model breaks down what progress will look like at the 30-, 60-, and 90-day marks of achieving long-term goals or sets goals over a three-month period, chunked into 30-day accomplishments.
 These 30-60-90-day plans have been used in the business world for many years as a measure of effectiveness.

 Professional growth aside, this development is phenomenal, connecting educators all over the world in 280 characters or less.
 In June, Edmentum ran our first live Twitter chat (or tweet chat), and due to its success, we will be hosting another on Thursday, July 26, at 9:00 p.m.
 EDT.

 Most teachers of little ones understand that teaching elementary children often involves walking a narrow line between exploration and total chaos.
 Walking that line often means navigating and eliminating as many obstacles to learning as possible, taking care to identify gaps quickly so that no one gets left behind.
 This is best supported by a Universal Design for Learning (UDL) curriculum with embedded provisions, including technology.

 - 1 of 5